quantum-kite/kite/docs/documentation/disorder.md

 ```

 !!! note
-    To distribute the vacancies in both sublattices, one needs to add the vacancies on each sublattice as a separate
+    To distribute the vacancies on both sublattices (compensated or otherwise), one needs to add the vacancies on each sublattice as a separate
     object of the class [`#!python kite.StructuralDisorder`][structural_disorder]
-    (unless you want precisely the same pattern of disorder in both sublattices).
+    (yet another possibility is to remove several sublattices/orbitals within the unit cell for each vacancy created).

     ``` python
     struc_disorder_A = kite.StructuralDisorder(lattice, concentration=0.1)